vinzgit/pdsnd_github/README.md

 ### Files used
 The are three csv files used 'Chicago', 'Washington' and 'New York City'.
 There is also a Bikeshare.py file shared with the Python code to query these data.
+A .gitignore was included to exclude the three csv files.

 ### Credits
 https://nyc.streetsblog.org/2018/04/25/nyc-has-a-bike-share-system-that-works-why-arent-we-expanding-it/